zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

     # umount -R /mnt
     # shutdown -r now

-The GRUB menu should appear, allowing you to boot into Zeppe-Lin Linux.
+The GRUB menu should appear, allowing you to boot into Zeppe-Lin.

 ## 3. UPGRADING